 I'm currently a postdoc working on DNA origami (what's this?) and its hybridization with plasmonic nanocrystals for materials with arbitrary optical functions.
 As a graduate student, I focused on the synthesis and structural modification of palladium-based nanocrystals and their catalytic applications.
-I love both fields, and in the future I would like to integrate my skills in colloidal synthesis and DNA nanotechnology for the development of hybrid material platforms.
+Structure-property relationship has always been an intriguing topic to me, and in the future I would like to integrate my skills in colloidal synthesis and DNA nanotechnology for the development of hybrid material platforms.
 I am also the president of postdoc teaching opportunities program (PTOP) at UC Berkeley.
 We work together to create more opportunities for postdocs at UCB to get access to teaching-related resources.
+Join us if you are eligible :)

 These tiny black rectangles are ~20 nm nanocubes made of a mixture of palladium and palladium hydride.
 I learned how to synthesize these beautiful nanocrystals with different shapes, sizes, and compositions.
 These features will affect their physicochemical properties and thereby their destination application.
 As a graduate student, I mainly focused on their applications on catalysis.

 This is a gel-electrophoresis image of different gold nanocrystals wrapped by a rectangular DNA origami.
 The band migration indicates the mass and the charge a sample is carrying.
-The key concept in my postdoc research is to learn how to integrate the soft, programmable DNA origamis with inorganic materials in multiple different ways.
-I noticed the great opportunities hidden behind this field, and want to continue my future career on the related topics.
+The key concept in my postdoc research is to learn how to integrate the soft, programmable DNA origamis with inorganic nanomaterials to form complex structures.
+Checkout my latest preprint (May 2026) here.

 Recently I gave a guest lecture on DNA and polymerization, as part of the course of "Chemical and Reaction Engineering" at University of Alabama.
 It was a really nice experience to teach, share, and catch up with my friend.